itsspence44/About-me-/README.md

 My time at Hocking college.
 This is my second year here at Hocking college, and I'm still currently majoring in cybersecurity in my free time I like to go to YouTube and watch Network chunk to learn more about coding and networking.

-You can also see my other respatories of my notes and what I have/done at my time in Hocking college.
+You can also see my other  repositories of my notes and what I have/done at my time in Hocking college.